RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/crdb/remove-instance.md

 ### Returns

-Returns the task ID of the task that is getting rid of the local instance.
+Returns the task ID of the task that is deleting the instance.

 If `--no-wait` is specified, the command exits.
 Otherwise, it will wait for the instance to be removed and return `finished`.